 The following facilities are provided for determining, initializing, and logging a model's states during simulation:

-The Data Import/Export pane of a model's Configuration Parameters dialog box (see Import and Export States) allows you to specify initial values for a model's states, and to record the values of the states at each time step during simulation as an array or structure variable in the MATLAB® workspace.
+The Data Import/Export pane of a model's Configuration Parameters dialog box (see State Information) allows you to specify initial values for a model's states, and to record the values of the states at each time step during simulation as an array or structure variable in the MATLAB® workspace.

 Computing a continuous state entails knowing its rate of change, or derivative.
 Since the rate of change of a continuous state typically itself changes continuously (i.e., is itself a state), computing the value of a continuous state at the current time step entails integration of its derivative from the start of a simulation.
 Thus modeling a continuous state entails representing the operation of integration and the process of computing the state's derivative at each point in time.
 Simulink block diagrams use Integrator blocks to indicate integration and a chain of blocks connected to an integrator block's input to represent the method for computing the state's derivative.
 The chain of blocks connected to the integrator block's input is the graphical counterpart to an ordinary differential equation (ODE).